 There is no harm in changing yourself but only when you feel that you want to change and not for others.

 Although I am fair skinned but certainly not clear skinned, I don’t have sharp features, but with all my flaws I believe that I am beautiful and so are all of you.
 No one has the right to decide which physical attribute is beautiful and which is not.
 Self belief is very important always believe in yourself.
 Accept yourself the way you are.
 Your flaws and imperfections make you unique.
-You are beautiful with all your flaws and imperfections and no one can change this fact.
-(My Acne Story)
+You are beautiful with all your flaws and no one can change this fact.

 – Priyanka Lamba